Italy Thirsts For Tourists As Country Reopens To Europe - UrduPoint

 Italy Thirsts For Tourists As Country Reopens To Europe

-Gondolas are ready to punt along Venice's canals, lovers can act out "Romeo and Juliet" on Verona's famed balcony, and gladiator fans can pose for selfies at Rome's Colosseum.
+Gondolas are ready to punt along Venice's canals, lovers can act out "Romeo and Juliet" on Verona's famed balcony, and gladiator fans have the chance to pose for selfies at Rome's Colosseum.

-Italian Prime Minister Giuseppe Conte said the country was clearly on the mend, adding latest contagion data was "encouraging."
-"There's enthusiam in the air, a renewed sociability.
-We deserve to smile, to be cheerful, after weeks of great sacrifice," he said in a televised address. adding the time had come to "concentrate on 'Brand Italy'" and lure tourists back.

-But there were fears many are hesitant to come to a country still shaking off a vicious pandemic.
+But there were fears many foreign tourists are being put off coming to a country still shaking off a vicious pandemic.

 "We hoped to see some movement from today, but have no foreign tourists booked in for this week or next," said Alessandra Conti, a receptionist at the Albergo del Senato hotel which overlooks the Pantheon in Rome.